ServiceNow Custom Field Mappings

 - Click Delete.

-- A confirmation modal will appear.
-Click Delete again to confirm.
+- In the confirmation modal, click Delete again to confirm.

 ServiceNow Fields Eligible for Mapping

-- Choice (Choice, String w/ Choice Set, Integer w/ Choice Set) without dependent values.
+- Choice (Choice, String with Choice Set, Integer with Choice Set) without dependent values.

-- Note: Fields associated to Choice Sets of type “Suggestion” will be treated as being of their underlying data type (String, Integer, etc.), i.e. they will not be treated as choice fields.
+- Note: Fields associated with choice sets of type “Suggestion” are treated as their underlying data type (String, Integer, and other base types), meaning they are not treated as choice fields.

 - Date Time (